News & notes about great things happening on campus.

 Photos by staff or courtesy, except as otherwise noted.

-Etown magazine is published on a consistent basis, with occasional special editions.
+ETOWN magazine is published annually, with occasional special editions.
 The views expressed in this magazine do not necessarily reflect the policies or positions of the College.
 Visit etown.edu for more information about the College and its history.

 Send feedback and story ideas to: email@example.com

 Remembering Meredith Barnhart '05